 Penalties for Violating the Fundamental Standard

-There is no standard penalty that applies to violations of the Fundamental Standard.
-Infractions have led to penalties ranging from formal warning and community service to expulsion.
-In each case, the nature and seriousness of the offense, the motivation underlying the offense and precedent in similar cases are considered.
+There is no standard penalty for violations of the Fundamental Standard.
+Infractions have led to penalties ranging from a formal warning and community service to expulsion.
+In each case, the nature and seriousness of the offense, the motivation underlying the offense, and precedent in similar cases are considered.

 Freedom of Speech and the Fundamental Standard